socheatsok78/go-discover-dockerswarm/README.md

-# go-discover-dockerswarm
+# About
-A "dockerswarm" provider for https://github.com/hashicorp/go-discover
+A `dockerswarm` provider for https://github.com/hashicorp/go-discover